 Every now and then, for no apparent reason, when we try and save an Excel file that has been used for a awhile, we are told that the file can’t be saved as it is corrupt and Excel will try and repair it.
 If you eventually are forced to repair the file and save as a new version, it is useful to know what is lost when repairing a corrupt Excel file.

-With luck all the data and formulas will stay (not a guarantee re the formula).
+With luck all the data and formulas will stay (not a guarantee re the formulas).
 If you don’t have a recent enough version, you may need to save the repaired file (as a new name) and then open both and (unfortunately) manually work through and redo some of the ‘lost in repair’ features.

 Repaired Excel file changes